nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 we track any commit
-made on the affected files for an alert to see if there were any valid code change made when the alert was first marked as fixed by Coverity.
+made on the affected files for an alert to see if there were any valid code change made when the alert was marked as fixed by Coverity.
-The alerts that were fixed though code change made by developers, we refer to them as <em>actionable</em> alerts.
+The alerts that were fixed through code change made by developers, we refer to them as <em>**actionable**</em> alerts.
 We also calculated the lifespan of each alert
 (the timespan Coverity kept detecting an alert), and the fix complexity for the actionable alerts